Christian Bethancourt: Minor leagues

+Major leagues

-In 2014, Bethancourt began the year with the Gwinnett Braves of the Class AAA International League, and made his third consecutive All Star Futures Game on June 24.
+In 2014, Bethancourt began the year with the Gwinnett Braves of the Triple–A International League, and made his third consecutive All Star Futures Game on June 24.
 He was promoted to the major leagues when Evan Gattis went on the disabled list on June 28.
 He recorded his first major league RBI on July 1, against Daisuke Matsuzaka.
 Bethancourt batted .240 with the Braves in 13 games, and was demoted to the minor leagues on July 21, when Gattis was activated from the disabled list.
 He was to be promoted back to the Braves on September 2.

 In spring training in 2015, the Braves said Bethancourt would have to be assessed before he would be given the position of primary catcher.
 On June 6, Bethancourt hit his first career home run in the bottom of the ninth inning, off of Vance Worley, to give the Braves a 5–4 victory over the Pittsburgh Pirates.
-Bethancourt appeared in 29 games for the Braves in early 2015, batting .208/.231/.297 with a .528 OPS and six passed balls, before being sent to back down to AAA Gwinnett on June 15 after he made a series of defensive mistakes and failed to hit.
+Bethancourt appeared in 29 games for the Braves in early 2015, batting .208/.231/.297 with a .528 OPS and six passed balls, before being sent to back down to Triple–A Gwinnett on June 15 after he made a series of defensive mistakes and failed to hit.
 At the time, according to ESPN Stats he was ranked 66th out of 82 qualifiers in catcher's ERA (4.50).
 He also was ranked third among National League catchers in most passed balls and tied for fourth in errors (3) while playing in only 29 games.
 He was recalled on August 24.
 On October 5, Bethancourt underwent knee surgery for a torn meniscus.

 San Diego Padres

 On December 10, 2015, Bethancourt was traded to the San Diego Padres for right hander Casey Kelly and Ricardo Rodriguez.
 After spring training ended in April 2016, Bethancourt was named the backup to starting catcher Derek Norris.
 Bethancourt made his first career pitching appearance on May 31, a blowout loss against the Seattle Mariners, recording two outs, two walks, and a hit batsmen.
 He took the mound again on June 14, against the Miami Marlins, picking up his first strikeout as a pitcher, while yielding one hit and one walk in one inning.
 At the end of the season, Bethancourt returned to his home country to play in the Panamanian Professional Baseball League, where he saw playing time as a pitcher and position player.

 On April 1, 2017, the Padres announced that Bethancourt would work primarily as a reliever, while also seeing duties as a catcher, outfielder, and pinch hitter.
-Bethancourt struggled in four relief appearances, and the Padres outrighted him off of their 40-man roster to the El Paso Chihuahuas of the Class AAA Pacific Coast League, where he continued pitching.
+Bethancourt struggled in four relief appearances, and the Padres outrighted him off of their 40-man roster to the El Paso Chihuahuas of the Triple–A Pacific Coast League, where he continued pitching.
 He elected free agency on November 6, 2017.